Raising Women to their Full Potential

 Features and resources of the initiative are expected to include:

-- A White Book to further address findings and learnings from the Euretina Women in Retina 2021 survey
+– An Ophthalmologica white paper to address findings and learnings from the Euretina Women in Retina 2021 survey

-- Policy review to ensure appropriate female representation within congress and meeting programmes, as well as Society committees
+– Policy review to ensure equal opportunity to all which with time should lead to appropriate representation of all genders within congress and meeting programmes, as well as Society committees

 – Opportunities within the Euretina Online Forum to facilitate gender-related conversation